83rd Guards Rifle Division: Into Germany

-On October 16 the division, along with the rest of 11th Guards, began attacking into East Prussia as part of the Front's abortive Goldap-Gumbinnen Operation, which ended in early November.
-At about this time the 89th Guards Antitank Battalion had its towed guns replaced with 12 SU-76 self-propelled guns.
-In the planning for the Vistula-Oder Offensive the Army began in the second echelon of 3rd Belorussian Front, on a sector from Kybartai to Kaukern on the right and Millunen to Georgenburg on the left.
-The intermediate objective was to capture Insterburg by the end of the fifth day in cooperation with 28th Army.
-The offensive against East Prussia began on January 13, 1945 and on January 21 the Front commander, Army Gen. I. D. Chernyakhovsky, decided to use his 11th Guards, 5th and 28th Armies to encircle and eliminate the German Insterburg - Gumbinnen group of forces, with the objective of pursuing and advancing directly on Königsberg.
-Chernyakhovsky assigned 11th Guards and 5th Armies to encircle Insterburg and capture it on January 22.
+On October 16, the division, along with the rest of the 11th Guards, began attacking into East Prussia as part of the Front's abortive Goldap-Gumbinnen Operation, which ended in early November.
+At about this time, the 89th Guards Antitank Battalion had its towed guns replaced with 12 SU-76 self-propelled guns.
+In the planning for the Vistula-Oder Offensive, the Army began in the second echelon of 3rd Belorussian Front, on a sector from Kybartai to Kaukern on the right and Millunen to Georgenburg on the left.
+The intermediate objective was to capture Insterburg by the end of the fifth day in cooperation with the 28th Army.
+The offensive against East Prussia began on January 13, 1945, and on January 21, the Front commander, Army Gen. I. D. Chernyakhovsky, decided to use his 11th Guards, 5th and 28th Armies to encircle and eliminate the German Insterburg - Gumbinnen group of forces, with the objective of pursuing and advancing directly on Königsberg.
+Chernyakhovsky assigned the 11th Guards and 5th Armies to encircle Insterburg and capture it on January 22.